elpie89/elpie89.github.io/_posts/2019-05-13-Pyhton3dsMAX.md

 ## MaxScript support
 We can also use [PyCharm to run maxscript](https://cgreminders.tumblr.com/post/108045289945/maxscript-highlighter-for-pycharm) but of course we cannot have the debugger

-I will write in my next post some in formation on how to build an SDK and how to keep everything consistent using Test Driven development
+I will write in my next posts some in formation on how to build an SDK and how to keep everything consistent using Test Driven development